Quilt Index

 The Quilt Index is a searchable database for scholars, quilters and educators featuring over 50,000 quilts from documentation projects, museums, libraries, and private collections.
 It also has quilt-related ephemera and curated essays and lesson plans for teachers.

-Searching
+Functions and operations

-The overall collection includes quilts made from the early nineteenth century to the twenty-first century, representing a wide range of quilting styles, techniques, purposes and functions.

-Users can browse for quilts based on their time period, location of origin, style, purpose, or by the collection in which they are now housed, or search for specific quilts by a variety of metadata, including pattern, quilter and identification number.
+The overall collection includes quilts made from the early nineteenth century to the twenty-first century, representing a wide range of quilting styles, techniques, purposes, and functions.
+Users can browse for quilts based on their time period, location of origin, style, purpose, or by the collection in which they are now housed.
+They can also search for specific quilts by a variety of metadata, including quilting pattern, quilter, and identification number.